willthong/donation-whistle/README.md

 container on your server.
-You will need to set up DNS so that the address points to your server (see eg [here](https://www.namecheap.com/support/knowledgebase/article.aspx/319/2237/how-can-i-set-up-an-a-address-record-for-my-domain/) for how to do so if Namecheap is your hosting providor).
+You will need to set up DNS so that the address points to your server (see eg [here](https://www.namecheap.com/support/knowledgebase/article.aspx/319/2237/how-can-i-set-up-an-a-address-record-for-my-domain/) for how to do so if Namecheap is your hosting provider).
 Then follow these steps to get the container working:

 1. Download `docker-compose.prod.yaml` to your server
 2. Edit the LETSENCRYPT_HOST and VIRTUAL_HOST variables so they both match your host address (the web address you expect your Donation Whistle instance to be accessed through, eg `donationwhistle.willthong.com`)
-3. Create a file called `.env.prod.proxy-companion` in the samme directory as `docker-compose.prod.yaml`; it should contain these lines:
+3. Create a file called `.env.prod.proxy-companion` in the same directory as `docker-compose.prod.yaml`, containing these lines:

 ```
 DEFAULT_EMAIL=[your email address]